Tips for the closet edit

 Uniform hangers are another helpful tool for closet organization.
 I love the velvet ones as they are non-slip and pieces compact together easily.
-They offer so much more space in your closet.
-Think you need some items to help your closet function better?
-Here is a roundup catalog of closet accessories to give you some ideas.
+They will offer you so much more space in your closet.
+You will see from the photo above that a random plastic one has worked it's way into my wardrobe - perhaps I am also due for another edit...

-Best of luck with this task and all the others you will be tackling over these upcoming days/weeks.
-Please keep me posted on how it goes and reach out if you have any questions.
+Best of luck with this task and please keep me posted on how it goes and reach out if you have any questions.
 Feel free to use this checklist for reference.

 PS: I have been watching Marie Kondo's Netflix series on tidying up.
 If you didn't get a chance to read my post on Sparking Joy and the Closet Edit you can read it here.